nolan71/Rainmeter-MEM_Flow/README.md

 # Installation

-1. Install/Update Rainmeter (links above)
+1. Install/Update Rainmeter (link above)
 2. Download the [latest release of MEM Flow](https://github.com/nolan71/Rainmeter-MEM_Flow/releases/latest)
 3. Double-click the downloaded .rmskin file and follow the prompts to install MEM Flow
 4. Once completed, the skin should automatically load!
 If it doesn't, open the Rainmeter skin manager and manually load the skin